aakritiawasthi/aakritiawasthi/README.md

 <h1 align="center"> Hi, I am Aakriti!
 Great to see you here! :wave: </h1>

 I am a third year undergrad student majoring in computer science from India.
-I am a **Flutter Developer**.
+I like building cool stuff and solving real world problems.
+I also consistent on various coding platforms.
 I am always open to collaborating on projects and innovative/disruptive ideas.
 I belive in collaboration over competition 🤝.